saad3645/opsworks-play-cookbooks/README.md

 ```

 <br/>
 Alternatively you can override the deploy attributes for each individual app.
-Supply custom attributes when you add a new App in your stack for each app you want to customize:
+Simply supply a custom JSON when you add a new App, for each app you want to customize:

 ```json
 {